A. Introduction to Paul's letter to the Ephesians.

 ii.
 This ends the "request" portion of Paul's prayer.
 The following section explains more of this mighty power and what it did.
 Paul asked these things because they were important to ask for.
 We could say that the prayer of Ephesians 1:17-19 is essentially a request that the promises of Ephesians 1:3-14 be found as real in the lives of the Ephesian Christians.

-iv.
+iii.
 In the same way, your prayers for the spiritual growth and enlightenment of others are important.
-If Paul believed it was important to pray these things for the Ephesian Christians, it is important for us to pray them for others - and ourselves.
+If Paul believed it was important to pray these things for the Ephesian Christians, it is important for us to pray them for others - and for ourselves.

 4. (19b-21) A description of the great power of God that Paul wants the Ephesians to know.